saquib0601/BookTrackigApp/README.md

 - `src/utils`: Contains utility functions and configurations, such as Firebase, Redux setup

 ## Contact
-- For any questions or suggestions, feel free to conect with me.
+- For any questions or suggestions, feel free to connect with me.